-If a client is already working towards their goals while eating the same macros on rest and training days, there is no need to rock the boat.
-Dropping macros unnecessarily can cause more frustration in the long run because of increased hunger, decreased mood/energy, and metabolic impacts that slow fat loss over time.
+If you are already seeing progress while eating the same macros on rest and training days, there is no need to rock the boat.
+Dropping macros unnecessarily can cause more frustration in the long run because of increased hunger, decreased mood/energy, diminished athletic performance, and metabolic impacts that slow fat loss over time.

-If a client is consistently hitting their targets and their weight isn’t moving, dropping macros on rest days could help to move things along while giving them a bit more wiggle room to fuel for their workouts on training days.
+If you consistently hit your targets and your weight doesn't change, dropping macros on rest days could help to move things along while giving you a bit more wiggle room to fuel your workouts on training days.

-How Much Should I Decrease My Client’s Macros on Rest Days?
+How Much Should I Decrease My Macros on Rest Days?

-If you (and your client!) decide that lowering macros on rest days is something you want to try, here are a few things to keep in mind:
+If you decide that lowering macros on rest days is something you want to try, here are a few things to keep in mind:

 - Keep protein as-is.
-It plays an imperative role in muscle recovery and maintenance so taking calories away by decreasing protein will hurt recovery efforts even more.
+It plays an imperative role in muscle recovery and maintenance, so taking calories away by decreasing protein will hurt your recovery efforts even more.

-- Start by keeping fats the same as well.
-Dietary fat helps slow down digestion and keep your client fuller, longer.
-On days when they’re not training and don’t need quick increases in energy (and may have more time to hang around thinking about food if they aren’t hitting the gym), steadier energy and fullness will help them stay more compliant.
+- Start by keeping fats the same.
+Dietary fat helps slow down digestion and keep you fuller, longer.
+On days when you’re not training and don’t need quick increases in energy (and may have more time to hang around thinking about food if you aren’t hitting the gym), steadier energy and fullness will help you stay more compliant.

-- Carbs are typically the thing you want to play with first.
-You don’t need to make any HUGE changes here.
-Start between 10-20g per day and assess how your client feels.
-Make sure to take into account factors like their overall calorie intake, gender, how many rest days they take per week, performance/recovery changes, etc.
+- Play with carbs first.
+That being said, you don’t need to make any HUGE changes here.
+Start between 10-20g per day and assess how you feel.
+Make sure to take into account factors like overall calorie intake, gender, how many rest days you take per week, performance/recovery changes, etc.

 When it comes to answering the common question, “Should I eat less on rest days?” remember to consider your consistency and your top priority goal.